 LLB (Hons) BA (Hons), QLS Accredited Specialist Succession Law

-Jeneve is the Principal of The Will & All.
+Jeneve is a solicitor and is Principal/ Director of The Will & All.

-A solicitor of the Supreme Court of Queensland and the High Court of Australia, Jeneve is a Queensland Law Society Accredited Specialist in Succession Law.
+A solicitor of the Supreme Court of Queensland and the High Court of Australia, Jeneve has held Queensland Law Society Succession Law specialist accreditation since 2011.

-An Accredited Specialist is a practising solicitor who has demonstrated specialised competence in a particular area of law and has been conferred Specialist Accreditation by the Law Society under its peer-reviewed Specialist Accreditation Scheme.
+Accredited Specialists are solicitors who have demonstrated specialised competence in a particular area of law and have been conferred Specialist Accreditation by the Law Society under its peer-reviewed Specialist Accreditation Scheme.
 There are around 40 Queensland specialist succession lawyers in Queensland.